Ballast tank: Environmental concerns

-Ballast water is essential for maintaining a ship's stability, but it can unintentionally transport invasive aquatic species from one region to another.
-When ships take in ballast water from one body of water and release it in another, they may introduce non-native species that can harm local ecosystems and economies.

-A well-known example is the zebra mussel, a species native to the Black and Caspian Seas, which was introduced to the Great Lakes of Canada and the United States through ballast water.
-These mussels spread quickly, clogging water intake pipes, damaging infrastructure, and disrupting ecosystems by outcompeting native species.
+When ships take in ballast water from one body of water and release it in another, they may introduce non-native species that can harm local ecosystems and economies, like the zebra mussel, which contaminated the Great Lakes of Canada and the United States through ballast water.
+The mussels spread quickly, disrupting ecosystems and outcompeting native species and harming them, changing their natural distribution across the world.
+This is a major environmental concern often seen with macro-invertebrates and small organisms alike.

 To address this problem, international regulations like the Ballast Water Management Convention require ships to treat ballast water before discharging it.
 Methods such as filtration and ultraviolet treatment help reduce the risk of spreading invasive species, protecting marine environments worldwide.

-Non-native macroinvertebrates can find their way into a ballast tank.
-This can cause problems ecologically and economically.
-Macro-invertebrates are transported by transoceanic and coastal vessels arriving in ports all over the world.
-Researchers from Switzerland sampled 67 ballast tanks from 62 different vessels operating along geographic pathways, and tested for mid ocean exchange or voyage length that had a high chance of macro-invertebrate relocating to a different part of the world.
-An assessment was done between the relationship of macro-invertebrate presence, and the amount of sediment in ballast tanks.
+Macroinvertebrates can also find their way into a ballast tank, regularly being transported by transoceanic and coastal vessels arriving in ports all over the world.
+Researchers from Switzerland sampling 67 ballast tanks from 62 different vessels operating along geographic pathways, tested for mid ocean exchange or voyage length that had a high chance of macro-invertebrate relocating to a different part of the world.
 They discovered a presence of a highly invasive European green crab, mud crab, common periwinkle, soft-shell clam, and blue mussel in the ballast tanks of the sampled ships.
-Although the densities of macro-invertebrate were low, invasion of non-native macro-invertebrates can be worrisome during their mating season.
+Although the densities of macro-invertebrate were low, invasion of non-native macro-invertebrates is a danger during their mating seasons.
 The most serious effect is observed when a female macro-invertebrate is carrying millions of eggs per animal.

-The migration of living animals and particle-attached organisms through ballast water can change the distribution of species across the world.
-When small organisms are released from a ship's ballast tank, they can disrupt the ecological balance of the local environment and harm native species.

 To monitor this, vessel workers check ballast tanks for living organisms that are 50 micrometers or larger.
 These checks also reveal information about sediment levels, such as the presence of different types of rock or soil in the tank.
 During sample collection, the number of organisms found in the ballast water can vary depending on the location within the tank, and patterns of sedimentation may also differ between tests.

-The most effective way to sample from stratified tanks is to collect several time-integrated samples at regular intervals during the tank's discharge.
-This approach ensures a more accurate understanding of the organisms and sediments present.
+The most effective way to sample from stratified tanks is to collect several time-integrated samples at regular intervals during the tank's discharge, this ensures a more accurate understanding of the organisms and sediments present.